Community Policing Development: Accreditation

 Supporting Law Enforcement Agencies in Seeking Accreditation

-The Supporting Law Enforcement Agencies in Seeking Accreditation Solicitation is to support law enforcement agencies seek¬ing accreditation.
+The Supporting Law Enforcement Agencies in Seeking Accreditation solicitation is to support law enforcement agencies seek¬ing accreditation.
 Under this solicitation, the COPS Office will fund costs related to obtaining accreditation from an existing law enforcement accreditation entity.

 Who Is Eligible?